Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Method

 The off-the-shelf geometry models~\citep{dust3r_cvpr24, ke2024repurposing} typically generate a sparse 3D point cloud with noise and errors, which becomes particularly severe when the target viewpoint deviates significantly from the reference viewpoints.
-Erroneous projections from the sparse point cloud causes misalignment in the generation process, as the networks cannot differentiate valids from erroneous signals, this compromises the consistency and accuracy of generated images and their geometry.
+Erroneous projections from the sparse point cloud cause misalignment in the generation process, as the networks cannot differentiate valid from erroneous, and harm the accuracy of generated images and their geometry.

 To address these challenges, we propose \textit{proximity-based mesh conditioning}.
-We begin by converting the sparse point cloud into a mesh representation using ball-pivoting algorithm~\citep{ballpivot}, which reduces erroneous projections and yields denser, interpolated conditions for the generation networks.
-Therefore, instead of employing the na\"ive projected pointmap $P^{\Pi}_t$ as the correspondence condition, we utilize the pointmap derived from the projected mesh, denoted as $X^{\Pi}_t$, as our correspondence condition.
+We convert the sparse point cloud into a mesh representation with the ball-pivoting algorithm~\citep{ballpivot}, which reduces erroneous projections and yields dense projections for the generation networks.
+Therefore, instead of employing the na\"ive projected pointmap $P^{\Pi}_t$ as the correspondence condition, we utilize the pointmap derived from the projected mesh, denoted $X^{\Pi}_t$, as our correspondence condition.

 Furthermore, we augment the correspondence condition with the mesh's depth and normal map, enabling the network to prioritize reliable correspondences while filtering out noise and erroneous projections.
-Specifically, we channel-wisely concatenate the partial depth map $D^{\Pi}_t$ and normal map $N^{\Pi}_t$ acquired from our converted mesh to the correspondence condition embedding.
+Specifically, we channel-wise concatenate the partial depth map $D^{\Pi}_t$ and normal map $N^{\Pi}_t$ acquired from our converted mesh to the correspondence condition embedding.
 Accordingly, our final correspondence conditions are expressed as follows: